Farama-Foundation/D4RL/README.md

 Datasets are automatically downloaded to the `~/.d4rl/datasets` directory.
 If you would like to change the location of this directory, you can set the `$D4RL_DATASET_DIR` environment variable to the directory of your choosing, or pass in the dataset filepath directly into the `get_dataset` method.

+## Algorithm Implementations

+We have aggregated implementations of various offline RL algorithms in a [separate repository](https://github.com/rail-berkeley/d4rl_evaluations).

+## Off-Policy Evaluations

+D4RL currently has limited support for off-policy evaluation methods, on a select few locomotion tasks.
+We provide trained reference policies and a set of performance metrics.
+Additional details can be found in the [wiki](https://github.com/rail-berkeley/d4rl/wiki/Off-Policy-Evaluation).

 ## Acknowledgements

 D4RL builds on top of several excellent domains and environments built by various researchers.
 We would like to thank the authors of: